heroku/dotnet-buildpack/README.md

 * Get bundling and minification to work (likely to be Win/Linux path issues)
 * Figure out whether there's hope for EntityFramework (and reliance on `System.Data.Entity` and other)
 * Get default Visual Studio templates working
+* More Mono/XSP versions and ability to select version

 ## Pre-compiling Binaries